 “The only mistake I ever made (that I am willing to own up to) was in a talk I made on food intolerance as a cause of autism at the annual meeting of the Autism Society of America (then called NSAC-National Society for Autistic Children) in 1972.
 I said to my ever-lasting embarrassment,

-‘While I recognize that most physicians today are skeptical about such allergies of the nervous system, and that many have never heard of the term, I will predict that in ten to fifteen years the average physician will think of such allergies as an immediate possibility when he sees an autistic-type child, one with learning disabilities of hyperkinesis, or for that matter an adult with migraine.’”
+‘While I recognize that most physicians today are skeptical about such allergies of the nervous system, and that many have never heard of the term, I will predict that in ten to fifteen years the average physician will think of such allergies as an immediate possibility when he sees an autistic-type child, one with learning disabilities of hyperkinesis, or for that matter an adult with migraines.’”

 Dr. Rimland, founder of the Autism Research Institute and pioneer of biomedical autism treatments, lost his battle to cancer on November 21, 2006.
 His crusade for autism was relentless.
 He will be dearly missed, but his legacy to understand and implement biomedical treatments for autism will live on forever.